An algorithm to find ribbon disks for alternating knots: Intermediate forms and escapees

 \section{Intermediate forms and escapees}

-Of the 81,560 algorithmically ribbon knots identified, 57,717 require just one band, i.e., after one algorithmic fission, they AA-simplify to an unlink.
-The remaining 23,871 produce a bifactorising link of two components requiring one or (rarely) two more bands in the Algorithm before an unlink is produced.
-We will briefly discuss these \emph{intermediate forms}, as they will be relevant in our next discussion.
-There are just 6,671 flype-equivalence classes of intermediate forms for algorithmically ribbon knots, so we first note the sharp reduction in the number of diagrams encountered after the first band; of these, 1,212 are non-hyperbolic and the remainder comprise 1,918 hyperbolic knot isometry classes.\footnote{All computations involving hyperbolic structure and hyperbolic knot isometry were performed via the the SnapPea kernel \cite{SnapPea}, which is included in the KLO software.}

 The Algorithm explicitly exhibits any algorithmically ribbon knot as being, in fact, a ribbon knot; however, when the Algorithm's search fails, we have no absolute assurance that the knot in question is \emph{not} ribbon.
-A small number of examples are known of alternating ribbon knots that the algorithm fails to identify as such---indeed, Seeliger \cite{Seeliger} exhibits the knots 12a631, 14a6639, and 14a7977 as ribbon.
-These knots provide our first three examples of what we'll call \emph{escapees} [from the algorithm].
-We shall see that these knots do not entirely escape the algorithm---they just make a detour at the start of their journey (though a complete understanding of this phenomenon has proved to be elusive).
+A small number of examples are known of alternating ribbon knots that the Algorithm fails to identify as such---indeed, Seeliger \cite{Seeliger} exhibits the knots 12a631, 14a6639, and 14a7977 as ribbon.
+These knots provide our first three examples of what we'll call \emph{escapees} [from the Algorithm].
+We shall see that these knots do not entirely escape the Algorithm---they just make a detour at the start of their journey (though a complete understanding of this phenomenon has proved to be elusive).

-A preliminary search for escapees began by extracting from the above search data every non-split diagram of two components obtained along a path (of flypes, bands, and AA-simplifications) from an alternating knot that was identified as ribbon, resulting in a list of 17,739 diagrams.
+A preliminary search for escapees began with the search data up to 18 crossings by extracting every non-split diagram of two components obtained along a path (of flypes, bands, and AA-simplifications) from an alternating knot that was identified as ribbon, resulting in a list of 17,739 diagrams.
 We then enumerated all fusion bands, of length up to $4$ and absolute twist up to $2$, on these knots and tested the results of these bands for hyperbolic isometry with all hyperbolic prime alternating knots up to 18 crossings that were potential escapees (i.e., Goeritz-bifactorisable but not algorithmically ribbon).